B.A University of Sydney Archaeologist & Medieval History

 Hi, I am Matt a "country boy" from Glenn Innes NSW Australia.
 I began life as Australian Army Surveyor in the Royal Australian Engineers, and was seconded to the Australian War Graves Commission in Malaysia, on the Thai Burma Railway .
 After my Service I studyed a Degree in History at Australian National University; Canberra.
 I contribute Military History articles to magazines; Wargames Illustrated, to my own blog "Storm and Conquest Blog Spot" & to many on-line military history Forums.
 I worked as a Guide at the Australian War Memorial in Canberra and in Sydney at the Military Installation Battery Point in the Rocks.
 I am always undertaking research.

-As part of my dream we have established French Wargame Holidays at L'Hotel de Hercé.
+As part of my dream we have established French Wargame Holidays as part of our business at L'Hotel de Hercé.
 As a lifetime Wargamer I now walk the very battlefields I gamed for decades.
 My passion is bringing history to life as we walk and tour the battlefields & Wargame in our 18thc Salon.
-The combined expertise of myself and Vanessa have been acknowledged by the French Government, with our special licence to conduct Guided Tours for our guests.
-Come and stay with us, experience the dream living in France and feel the history under your feet.
+So come and stay with us, experience the dream living in France and feel the history under your feet.

 C. 1720 Baron de Hercé built L'Hotel de Hercé which retains the family name to this day.
 A special 18thc Hôtel Particulier.
 Traditionally a free-standing house, entered via a carriage way, facing into an entrance court with the garden behind.
 A special feature of L'Hotel de Hercé is the cupola crowning the roof built as an astronomy tower, affording 360 deg views of Mayenne.
 The 5 sets of windows across the facade denote the home is owned by a noble family.